 The meetings are an opportunity to contribute and share your experience, whilst learning and networking at the same time.
 It is a great way to keep ahead of changes in legislation & government policy.
 We regularly contribute to the formation of CIPD policy and have also taken part in research for other organisations and universities.
 We welcome new people and all meetings are held under the Chatham House Rule, so that members feel able to express their views.

-Our Public Policy Group holds its first meeting on 20th September with a Brexit update on the Status of EU Nationals.
-We will hold a minimum of three additional Public Policy Panels over the next 12 months, all in Manchester City Centre.
-All meetings begin with refreshments and networking from 17:45.
+We hold on average 5 Public Policy Panels over each 12 month period, all in Manchester City Centre.
+Our meetings begin with refreshments and networking from 17:45.
 Sessions begin at 18:00 and conclude no later than 20:00.

 Solo HR Practitioners' Group